Thupparivaalan: Production

 In February 2016, director Mysskin was reported to have begun working on a film starring Vishal.
 The film, titled Thupparivaalan, was formally launched at a ceremony in Chennai on 10 March 2016.
 Prior to the start of shoot, Mysskin cast several other leading actors and the film was dubbed by the media to be a "multi-starrer".
 Actress Rakul Preet Singh was cast in a leading role, making her comeback to Tamil films after becoming popular in the Telugu film industry.
 Likewise actors Vinay and Prasanna were signed to portray supporting roles.
 K. Bhagyaraj was also selected to portray a key antagonistic role.
 Vinay said he accepted the film to break out of the "chocolate boy" image he had been stereotyped in for years.

-The film began production in Chennai on 26 September 2016.
-Soon after the shoot began, Singh opted out of the film citing scheduling clashes, and was replaced by Malayalam actress Anu Emmanuel, who would make her debut in the Tamil film industry.
+Principal photography began in Chennai on 26 September 2016.
+Soon after, Singh opted out of the film citing scheduling clashes, and was replaced by Malayalam actress Anu Emmanuel, who would make her debut in the Tamil film industry.
 Anu was signed following a test photo shoot in October 2016, where Mysskin asked her to sport a sari.
 Akshara Haasan was also signed on to portray another pivotal role during the same month and was expected to shoot for the film alongside her commitments in Vivegam (2017).
 Haasan later opted out of the project and was replaced in the role by Andrea Jeremiah.
 Mysskin signed Ashvatt for the pivotal role of Swarnavel, after he was impressed by the actor's earlier performance in his film Pisaasu and Savarakathi.

-In May 2017, Mysskin said there were only ten days more of the shoot required.
-Mysskin added that he was inspired by the tales of Sherlock Holmes when writing the film and stated Vishal's character would resemble the detective.
-Likewise, Prasanna's character would be along the lines of Dr. Watson from Arthur Conan Doyle's Holmes novels.
+In May 2017, Mysskin said there were only ten days more of filming required.
+He added that he was inspired by the tales of Sherlock Holmes, a detective created by British writer Arthur Conan Doyle and Vishal's character was inspired by the detective, while Prasanna's character was inspired by Dr. Watson from the Holmes stories.
 In August 2017, near the end of filming, Vishal suffered a minor injury on his knee while Vinay hurt his shoulders while filming an action scene.
 The pair, however, chose to continue with the shoot to avoid delays.

-Music

 Unlike most Indian films, the makers avoided including multiple songs; the only song in the film is "Ivan Thupparivaalan", written by Mysskin (who sings along with Hemambiga) and composed by Arrol Corelli, who also composed the background music.